Each MPATH will be assigned to a small group called a Pod. Each Pod will have its own Pod Leader.

 Assistant professor in the CEHHS School of Nursing at California State University San Marcos

-Katie Robinson, PhD, RN-BC, CHPN is an assistant professor in the College of Education, Health, and...
+Katie Robinson, PhD, RN-BC, CHPN is an Assistant Professor of Nursing at California State University San...